 The pulse output is dependent on the synchronization status.
 The synchronization status from which the pulse output takes place is defined in the selection fields.
-The "time out" value is also adjustable.
+The "time out" value is also adjustable between 1 minute and 24 hours.

 Conditions for pulse transmission: